 Gently pull on the thread tails to gather the bottom edge of the sleeve until it lines up with the width of the cuff.

-Place your cuff over your gathered sleeve, with right sides together, lining up the raw edges.
+Place your cuff over your gathered sleeve, with the right sides together, lining up the raw edges.
 Pin together

 Sew, using a zig-zag stitch, 1/4″ from the raw edge.
 It’s easier to sew from the inside/gathered sleeve side.